sakithb/media-controls/README.md

 ---

+## Reporting issues

+- Make sure your issue isn't a duplicate
+- Include the following information when creating the issue,
+    - Extension version
+    - Gnome version
+    - Your distribution
+    - A screenshot if it is possible

+---

-## Contributing
+## Get involved

-Pull requests are welcome.
+Any type of contribution is appreciated!
+If you have any suggestions for new features feel free to open a new issue.

+If you are interested in translating, download the [po file](https://github.com/sakithb/media-controls/blob/main/assets/locale/mediacontrols%40cliffniff.github.com.pot) and translate it.
+Then open a pull request with the translated file.
+You can use [Gtranslator](https://flathub.org/apps/org.gnome.Gtranslator) or [Poedit](https://flathub.org/apps/net.poedit.Poedit) to translate.

-To update the translation files run `./mediacontrols.sh translations` in the extensions directory after your code changes are finished.
-This will update the files in po folder.
-Then poedit (https://poedit.net/download) can be used to translate the strings. poedit can also be used to create new localization files.
+If you are interested in contributing code.
+There are no specific guidelines for contributing.
+Just make sure you follow the coding style of the project.
+To update the translation files run `./mediacontrols.sh translations` in the extensions directory after your changes are done.
+This will update the files in the locale folder.

 <a href="https://github.com/sakithb/media-controls/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=sakithb/media-controls" />